About Constulose (lactulose)

 Constulose is considered a laxative, which helps increase the number of normal bowel movements per day and the number of days you have a bowel movement.

 Constulose is used to treat chronic constipation.
-It can also help treat or prevent certain conditions of the brain caused by liver disease.
-Constulose is available only by prescription.
-It is available in a generic formulation as well as under different brand names, including lactulose.
+In critical care settings like hospitals, it can also be started to help treat or prevent brain dysfunction caused by liver disease.
+Constulose is available only by prescription and is available in a generic formulation called lactulose.

 Constulose may be prescribed as an oral solution.
 It’s always important to follow the specific instructions on your prescription, as they can vary based on the formulation and dosage prescribed.